Neuxs0/BetterFootsteps/README.md

 ## Features

-- Different sounds depending on surface material
-- Footstep sounds dependent on what foot is stepping and when

 ## Donations

 I am currently not taking donations but could possibly soon.
 Every donation will be amazing and you would have my thanks!<br>Most of these donations will be going towards future or current projects of mine to keep things going.